 - If staff cannot work from home, the Government has said they can return to work if it is safe to do no. Staff who can work from home, should continue to do so for the time being as it is the safest place for them.

 - Assess whether staff currently on furlough can work from home when they return from furlough.
 Review the work they normally carry out, what tech they might need to facilitate home working and their personal circumstances.
-Have they, or anyone they live with, been told they are at higher risk of infection?
-If so, working from home might be the only feasible option until restrictions are fully lifted.
+Are they, or anyone they live with, been told they are at higher risk of infection?
+Over a million people were asked to shield during the height of the outbreak.
+If so, adopting a flexible and considerate approach and allowing them to continue working from home will demonstrate to your staff that you have their best interests at heart.

 - Assess the risks posed by your workplace.
 If you have your own office or building it is easier to control who uses the space and how they use it.
 It is also easier to control safety measures such as cleaning, access to hand sanitisers and how close people work in proximity.